 Our Junior Sailing programs follow the CANSail curriculum with certified instructors.
 Our goal is to teach sailing skills to broad audiences in a safe, fun, and accessible environment.

-Open to ages 8-16, junior sailors can register in either our CANSail 1-2 program or CANSail 3-4 program.
-Training takes place on a variety of dinghies, including our ZIM Prams, Optimists, Laser Picos, and Club 420s.
+Open to sailors ages 8-16, junior sailors can register in our CANSail 1-2 program or CANSail 3-4 program.
+Training takes place on a variety of dinghies, including our Prams, Optimists, Laser Picos, and Club 420s.

-Programming runs Monday through Friday from 9:00am to 4:00pm.
+CANSail Dingy programming runs Monday through Friday from 9:00am to 4:30pm.
 Students must provide their own lunch and an approved PFD.
-Tender service with pickup and drop-off at Horseshoe Island and Jubilee Road wharves can be arranged for an additional fee.
+Tender service with pickup and drop-off at Horseshoe Island and Jubilee Road wharves can be arranged through our registration page.

-Not sure whether your boat is suitable for our programs?
+Have questions for us?
 Contact LTS@armdaleyachtclub.ns.ca and we are happy to discuss it with you.
 For a full list of options and pricing in our junior programs, please visit our Checklick registration page.

 1. Adult & family keelboating program

 Our Adult & Family Keelboating program enables you to customize your own schedule.
 Our 2023 program takes place over two Terms.
 Term 1 runs from June 5 – July 28.
 Term 2 runs from July 29 – September.